 User Review( votes)

 In order to be eligible applicants must have an adequate command of spoken and written English, as the correspondence, courses, seminars and other activities of the Graduate School will, as a rule, and in view of the presence of foreign students especially at the doctoral level, be transacted in English.

 - Applications Deadline: August 24, 2018

-- Scholarship Award: The maximum value of the scholarship, commencing in 2019, is R 420 000.00 over three years.
+- Scholarship Award: The maximum value of the program, commencing in 2019, is R 420 000.00 over three years.
 Applicants will be required to declare the value of any other scholarship(s) or award(s), whether in cash or in kind (for example paid leave of absence), that they may hold for the same study programme.
-Lower values may be allocated where successful applicants hold other scholarships amounting to less than the maximum value of the Graduate School scholarship.
+Lower values may be allocated where successful applicants hold other programmes amounting to less than the maximum value of the Graduate School scholarship.

 - Nationality: Suitable candidates who are citizens of any sub-Saharan African country are invited to apply.

 - Number of Scholarships: The Graduate School of Arts and Social Sciences opened its doors in 2010 and has enrolled nine cohorts of doctoral students.
 To date, the Graduate School has awarded more than 200 doctoral scholarships to students from 18 sub-Saharan African countries, including South Africa; an average intake of 20 students per year.